Central High School (Newark, New Jersey): Athletics

 The boys spring / outdoor track team won the state champions in 1919–1921.

 The boys track team won the indoor / winter track public school state championship in 1922-1926 and in 1933.
 The girls team won the Group II championship in 1984.

 The school's football team won the 1924 state football championship, defeating Asbury Park High School by a score of 39–0, in a game that was mandated by the New Jersey State Interscholastic Athletic Association after the two teams ended the regular season tied in the standings.

 The boys' basketball team won the Group IV championship in 1947 against Union Hill High School, in both 1963 and 1964 against Hillside High School and in 2001 against Ewing High School.
 The team won the Group IV title in 1964 with a 40–37 victory against Union Hill.
 The 1964 team outscored Hillside by 12–2 in overtime to win the Group IV title by a final score of 60–50 in the championship game played in front of a crowd of 5,000 at Convention Hall in Atlantic City.
 The team won the 2006 North II, Group II state sectional championship with a 65–48 win over Madison High School.

 The girls track team won the Group III indoor relay state championships in 1982, and in Group II in 1983 and 1989.

 The girls team won the NJSIAA spring track Group II state championship in 1983 and 1984.

 Administration

 The school's principal is Terri V. Mitchell.
-Her core administration team includes three vice principals.
+Her core administration team includes four vice principals.